Athula Samarasekera: International career

 Samarasekera was one of the first openers to successfully take the advantage of field restrictions by hitting air-borne shots in ODI cricket.
 His most memorable ODI performance came in the 1992 cricket world cup, when he scored a brisk 75 against Zimbabwe, reaching his half century in just 31 balls in the first ever successful run chase of over 300 runs in ODI history.

-Tall and correct, he was an aggressive batsman and more than handy bowler, but failed to make his mark in international cricket with the limited opportunities he got.
+Tall and correct, he was an aggressive batsman and more than a handy bowler, but failed to make his mark in international cricket with the limited opportunities he got.
 His elder brother Anura Samarasekera was also a first class cricketer in Sri Lanka.

 After cricket

 Samarasekera chose to end his international career in 1994 by deciding to take up professional cricket in Bangladesh, since he never had the opportunity to fully establish a permanent position in the team.

 Athula now lives in Hampton Park, a suburb of Melbourne.
 He and his wife Thilani have two sons, Sikhi and Seth, and a daughter, Seenai.
 He coaches young cricketers in the arts of batting and bowling.